nysta12/tdde35_labbar/README.md

 ---

-### 7. Submit by sending an email with a link to your repository
+### 7. Submit/re-submit by sending an email with a link to your repository
-To submit an assignment, *email an address of your repository* to your lab assistant.
+To submit/resubmit an assignment, *email an address of your repository* to your lab assistant.
 The subject of the email letter *must* adhere to the following pattern:
 * **CourseCode_Year_labNumber_userName1_userName2**
 (e.g., TDDE35_2020_lab4_hrsdv94_dgjjt92).